nlp-unibuc/nlp-unibuc-website/README.md

 nlp-unibuc website source
 =========================

-Source code for generating our static website.

-- ghp-import is no longer needed; we are currently running a github action that does auto-deploy
-- one can simply change the markdown files, push, and the changes will be visible
+- one can simply change the markdown files, push, and the changes will be visible at nlp.unibuc.ro

 ## How to test changes locally